Feyerabend/ABC80/README.md

 market.
 Previously there were mainly boards sold, kit computers, you could solder on the components yourself, add cards, peripherals, tape recorders, printers, disc drive units, screens etc. that required much more skill than plugging in a power cable.
-The new generation of machines had burnt in BASIC in ROM.
+The new generations of machines had burnt in BASIC in ROM.
 When started there would respond instantly with a prompt, ready for programming.
 Quite a difference from just a few years earlier.